You’d be hard-pressed to find any Best Pet Vacuums list that doesn’t include a Shark or Dyson vacuum (or both)!

 Operation: Both options are very maneuverable on floors.
 The Pro Lift-Away has a swiveling head that offers comparable handling to the Dyson ball technology, and both can easily navigate around furniture and other obstacles for faster cleaning.
 Both offer an improvement in handling compared to standard vacuum designs.
 The biggest difference is that you’ll have to switch tools on the Shark while the Dyson self-adjusts.

 The Pro Lift-Away weighs slightly less than the Multi Floor, though both vacuums could be considered relatively light.
 The Lift-Away weighs roughly 14 pounds, while the Multi Floor weighs about 17 pounds.
 The light build does compromise durability, but it’s extremely convenient.

-The design of Dyson’s ball vacuums, however, have a notable flaw—the height of ball prevents the head of the vacuum from getting under furniture with low clearance.
+The design of Dyson’s ball vacuums have a notable flaw—the height of ball prevents the head of the vacuum from getting under furniture with low clearance.
 This isn’t a huge problem (the Multi Floor has a removable wand) but does add extra work to your vacuuming regimen.
 Both of the floor attachments that come with the Shark are easier to fit under low furniture.

 Shark’s lift-away design offers a lot more versatility that the Multi Floor—particularly if your home has stairs.
 For many users, the Pro Lift-Away’s ability to quickly change between a canister and upright was a highly useful feature that sold them on this vacuum.
 The Multi Floor is something of a pain to use on stairs.

-Notably, however, the Multi Floor scored higher in Consumer Reports’ pet hair test, maintaining a “Very Good” rating versus the Pro Lift-Away’s “Fair.”
+Notably, the Multi Floor scored higher in Consumer Reports’ pet hair test, maintaining a “Very Good” rating versus the Pro Lift-Away’s “Fair.”
 We’d agree with that, too.
 The Shark isn’t nearly as easy to untangle.
 Its hose design is also more prone to clogging.

-Is the Dyson’s better performance in pet hair enough to justify the extra cost?
+Is the Dyson’s better suction and performance in pet hair enough to justify the extra cost?
 That’s a decision that will depend on your budget and personal preferences.
 It’s better by any measure, but it’s also quite pricey.
-The Professional Lift-Away assert that the vacuum works quite while for pet hair, but the Dyson still reigns supreme in this category.
+The Professional Lift-Away does a decent job on pet hair but it clogs more easily than the Dyson and is unlikely to last as long.